Greg Ayres

 Greg Ayres (born December 7, 1968) is an American voice actor known for his work on English dubs of Japanese anime series.
-His notable voice roles include Hideki in Nerima Daikon Brothers, Koyuki Tanaka in Beck: Mongolian Chop Squad, Son Goku in Saiyuki, Clear in Dramatical Murder, Takaya Abe in Big Windup!, Chrono in Chrono Crusade, Yuu Nishinoya in Haikyu!!, Kaoru Hitachin in Ouran High School Host Club, Kouichi Sakakibara in Another, Sorata Kanda in The Pet Girl of Sakurasou, Negi Springfield in Negima, Kenta Nakamura in Initial D, Heihachi Hayashida in Samurai 7, Taichi Yaegaeshi in Kokoro Connect, Frost in Dragon Ball Super and Tomoki Sakurai in Heaven's Lost Property.
+His notable voice roles include Hideki in Nerima Daikon Brothers, Koyuki Tanaka in Beck: Mongolian Chop Squad, Son Goku in Saiyuki, Clear in Dramatical Murder, Takaya Abe in Big Windup!, Chrono in Chrono Crusade, Yuu Nishinoya in Haikyu!!, Denmark in Hetalia: Axis Powers, Kaoru Hitachin in Ouran High School Host Club, Kouichi Sakakibara in Another, Sorata Kanda in The Pet Girl of Sakurasou, Negi Springfield in Negima, Kenta Nakamura in Initial D, Heihachi Hayashida in Samurai 7, Taichi Yaegaeshi in Kokoro Connect, Frost in Dragon Ball Super and Tomoki Sakurai in Heaven's Lost Property.

 Outside of voice acting, he has worked as a nightclub DJ and performs as such at anime conventions.